Introduction

 Common symptoms to watch out for

-Pneumonia symptoms can be mild to severe based on the pathogen, patient age and overall health of an individual.
-The most common symptoms of pneumonia are Cough, which may produce mucus, Fever which is high grade associated with chills and sweating, shortness of breath even at rest, chest pain or fatigue, confusion (especially in older individuals).
+symptoms can be mild to severe based on the pathogen, patient age, and overall health of an individual.
+The most common symptoms are Cough, which may produce mucus, Fever which is high grade associated with chills and sweating, shortness of breath even at rest, chest pain or fatigue, and confusion (especially in older individuals).

 Differences in symptoms based on age and health condition

-In infants and young individuals pneumonia symptoms may include lethargy, feeding difficulty and irritability.
+In infants and young individuals, symptoms may include lethargy, feeding difficulty, and irritability.
 Cyanosis can occur in infants due to low oxygen levels.
-Symptoms of pneumonia in older individuals may include lower than normal body temperature, confusion and decline general functions.
+Symptoms in older individuals may include lower than normal body temperature, confusion, and decline in general functions.

 When to seek medical attention